fragsman/cypress-api-automation/README.md

 - Install JunitMerge.
 In a new 📟 type `npm install -g junit-merge`
 - Install JunitMerge.
 In a new 📟 type `npm install del`

+### Running tests
+- You can either run tests with `npx cypress open` and visually analyze the test in Cypress Window, or
+- You can run the command `npm run cypress:e2e`.
+It will run headlessly and a report will be generated in _mochawesome-report_ folder.

 _**Reference**_
 📟 => Terminal